j-brenneman/javascript-promises/README.md

 _Why_?:  Callbacks can become difficult to work with when you are making several asynchronous calls.
 Promises are a common and _awesome_ way to help make asynchronous code easier to work with.

+Promises can be challenging to reason about at first.
+Keep a sunny disposition and calmly and methodically work your way through.
+Pause to come up with your own examples, refactor existing code to promises, find an watch new videos etc...
+Just sort of _live_ in and around promises for a little while.
+If this takes you a week - no worries!

+Promises are becoming as fundamental as Strings or other data types in JavaScript.
+They appear in almost every JavaScript framework and will play an increasingly important role in JavaScript in the future.

 ## Activities

 **#1 - Read up a _little_**